nbalepur/mcqa-artifacts/README.md

-# Multiple Choice Question Answering Artifacts (IN PROGRESS)
+# Multiple Choice Question Answering Artifacts

 This repository is the official implementation of the in-progress paper: "Large Language Models Exploit Artifacts in Multiple Choice Question Answering"